 The king moves one square in any direction.

-The king also has the ability to perform a special move known as castling.Continue to 6 of 8 below.
+The king also has the ability to perform a special move known as castling along with the rook.

 The knight is the only piece that can jump over other pieces.
-However, the knight can only capture a piece if it lands on the same square as that piece – jumping over a piece doesn’t result in capture.
+However, the knight can only capture a piece if it lands on the same square as that piece.
+Jumping over a piece does not result in capture.

-In the diagram above, the knight can move to any of the squares indicated with a black dot.
+In the diagram, the knight can move to any of the squares indicated with a dot.
 However, it cannot capture any of the black pieces it might jump over.